 Historic Resources Commission Home

 The Historic Resources Commission consists of seven volunteer members from the Benton County Community.
-The commission is state-mandated and was created to implement a county-wide historic preservation program (ORS 358.622) which includes:
+The commission was created to implement a county-wide historic preservation program (ORS 358.622) which includes:

 - Heightening the public's awareness of our historic heritage;

 - Coordinating the local program with statewide and federal preservation programs;

 - Maintaining a library on historic properties and helpful information on preservation techniques for the public's use at the Benton County Historical Museum; and

 - Overseeing the Benton County Register of Historic Resources program.

 The Department that coordinates the Historic Preservation Program and provides liaison services to the commission is the Community Development Department.